-How El Camino Real, California's 'Royal Road,' Was Invented | KCET

 How El Camino Real, California's 'Royal Road,' Was Invented

 Along Highway 101 between Los Angeles and the Bay Area, cast metal bells spaced one or two miles apart mark what is supposedly a historic route through California: El Camino Real.
 Variously translated as "the royal road," or, more freely, "the king's highway," El Camino Real was indeed among the state's first long-distance, paved highways.
 But the road's claim to a more ancient distinction is less certain.
-The message implied by the presence of the mission bells -- that motorists' tires trace the same path as the missionaries' sandals -- is largely a myth imagined by regional boosters and early automotive tourists.
+In fact, the message implied by the presence of the mission bells – that motorists' tires trace the same path as the missionaries' sandals – is largely a myth imagined by regional boosters and early automotive tourists.

-In Alta California, one such road helped link the presidios (military forts), pueblos (civilian towns), and religious missions that Spain furiously began building in 1769 to parry the territorial ambitions of Russia and Britain.
+In Alta California, one such road helped link the presidios (military forts), pueblos (civil towns), and religious missions that Spain furiously began building in 1769 to parry the territorial ambitions of Russia and Britain.
 But the stories told today about the footpath diverge from its actual history.
 The road's exact route was not fixed; the actual path changed over time as weather, mode of travel, and even the tides dictated.
-Furthermore, while the road provided local transportation links between colonial settlements, the primitive highway was eclipsed in importance by a water route between Southern and Northern California.
-Boats rather than the so-called royal road usually transported goods and passengers over long distances.
+Furthermore, while the road provided local transportation links between colonial settlements, the primitive highway was eclipsed in importance by a coastal water route between Alta California's south and north.
+Ships rather than the so-called royal road usually transported goods and passengers over long distances.

-By the late nineteenth century, although local segments of El Camino Real were still heavily used, the route as a whole had faded into obscurity.
+By the late nineteenth century, although local segments of the old trail were still heavily used, the route as a whole had faded into obscurity.

-As Phoebe S. Kropp explains in her book "California Vieja," it took the convergence of two powerful trends at the turn of the twentieth century to transform El Camino Real from an obscure footpath into a main-traveled road.
+As Phoebe S. Kropp explains in her book "California Vieja," it took the convergence of two powerful trends at the turn of the twentieth century to transform El Camino Real from an forgotten pathway into a main-traveled road.

 The first was the rise of the automobile, which created a small but influential group of wealthy Californians who clamored for a well-maintained state highway.